RBEGamer/RWTH_HACK_2018/README.md

 ## FEATURES

 * simple to use web interface
-* desktop notification for ticket events (status changes, )
+* desktop notification for ticket events (status changes, attention needed,...)
+* email notification for customers
+* Account/Login System
+* Historical action tracking
+* Advanced ticket filtering/sorting
+* Live nofication if an other user edit or review a ticket

 ## USED ARCHITECTURE